 See Related Article: 25 Free Online Reputation Management Tips and Tools

 We’ll turn to mostly to developments in the news.
 Is this applicable to you?
-Well, maybe not not, but any person or news event could impact your online reputation in unintended ways.
+Well, maybe not not, but any person or news event could impact your online reputation in unintended and unexpected ways.

 The media personality Billy Bush’s accompaniment and involvement in the 2005 Access Hollywood video with Donald Trump speaks for itself and generally is seen as reprehensible by many in the media, news outlets and political parties.
 But again, this discussion is not about any of that.